Giphy/giphy-js/packages/components/README.md

 ### Gif Events

+Subscribe to Gif component events by passing callbacks as the following options.

 | property        | type                                                                 | description                                                     |
 | --------------- | -------------------------------------------------------------------- | --------------------------------------------------------------- |
 | onGifHover      | `(gif: IGif, e: Event) => void`                                      | fired on desktop when hovered over                              |